Different Types of Centrifugal Pumps and Their Applications

 Radial vs. Axial Centrifugal Pump

-The major distinction between a radial and an axial centrifugal pump is in their orientation.
+The major distinction between a radial and an axial pump is in their orientation.
 By design, a radial centrifugal pump permits an outward motion of the liquid channeled through it.
 The pumped liquid is pressurized and exited through downstream piping.

 By comparison, axial pumps generate fluid motion via a lifting effect of their impeller vanes.